Boosting Development Velocity: Adapting Software Architecture to Changing Team Dynamics

 They go from this:

-Everything was distributed in the first place, and while you might need to make sure your interfaces are tight, you probably won’t notice any major overhead.
+Everything was distributed in the first place, and while you might need to make sure your interfaces are tight, you probably won’t notice any significant overhead.

 The main issue here isn’t about which architecture is better.
-Each has its own pros and cons, but, as we’ve seen, one of them does fit better if you are fully remote and fully distributed.
-This “Force Majeure” won’t be here forever (all fingers and toes crossed) and I very much hope we won’t see any more occurrences of these situations, so I wouldn’t recommend you start doing anything crazy like fitting your architecture for apocalyptic scenarios.
-On the other hand, it is important for you to take a step back, look at your team and your architecture, and understand how a sudden change in your team’s day to day work affects your R&D velocity in regards to your own software architecture.
+Each has its pros and cons, but, as we’ve seen, one of them fits better if you are fully remote and distributed.
+Whatever “Force Majeure” you’re currently facing – if you are – won’t be around forever.
+As such, I wouldn’t recommend you start doing anything crazy like fitting your architecture for apocalyptic scenarios.
+On the other hand, you need to take a step back, look at your team and your architecture, and understand how a sudden change in your team’s day-to-day work affects your R&D velocity regarding your own software architecture.

-When it comes to adapting to your new situation, you have to focus.
-You can’t do everything all at once in order to cope with current challenges, but rather you must focus on the biggest gaps and address those first.
-You can’t ignore communication gaps between your team members, even if they are siloed naturally and working on different projects.
-Because, really, communication IS key.
-Sometimes, though, it is less important than other gaps which arise due to different factors.
-Your software architecture is only one of the various factors to take into account.
-In some companies the biggest challenge may be making sure everyone has a laptop, while in others it can be making sure that everyone has proper remote access to their servers – whether they need full access and start using a VPN or only to debug remotely using Rookout.
-The factors are many, but ultimately we need to remember that what’s important in these unexpected circumstances is not whose architecture is better, but this: stay safe, stay healthy.
+Sometimes, though, it is less critical than other gaps arising from different factors.
+Your software architecture is only one of the various factors to consider.
+In some companies, the biggest challenge may be making sure everyone has a laptop.
+In others, it can be ensuring everyone has proper remote access to their servers – whether they need full access and start using a VPN or only to debug remotely using Rookout.
+The factors are many, but ultimately we need to remember that what’s important in these unexpected circumstances is not whose architecture is better but this: maximum development velocity.